skip to content

 Supination (Underpronation)

-When your foot rolls abnormally outward, putting you at risk for harm.
-Overpronators may benefit from motion control or stability footwear.
+When your foot rolls abnormally outward, putting you at risk for injuries or harm.
+Overpronators may benefit from motion control or stability shoes.
 On the inside of your soles at the ball of your foot, look for wear patterns close to your big toe.

 Types of Running Shoes (Based on Surface Needs)